 to that path root.

-At this point you have created a new view (named index
+At this point you have created a new view (named index), added a route to

-into the project-wide URL routing file mysite/mysite/urls.py
+into the project-wide URL routing file mysite/mysite/urls.py.
+There are two files

-in two different folders.
+named urls.py in two different folders.
 One file is for the overall (soon to be

-) and the other file is for your first
+multi-application) project (mysite) and the other file is for your first

-application (polls
+application (polls).

 To see if you have made the modifications correctly, run the following commands in a bash shell console on PythonAnywhere: